 Yes, considering the above factors, it is likely that one can notice changes from black to brown hair shade.

-If your hair starts turning brown repeated times it could also be due to iron deficiency and poor nutrition.
+If your hair starts turning brown repeatedly, it could also be due to iron deficiency and poor nutrition.

 Insufficient copper in the body can affect metabolism and may affect cell growth.
 You may try other hair products and see the difference.

 Other rare but possible reasons for hair turning brown could be due to underlying diseases and illnesses.
-Few to name are systemic lupus erythematosus and systematic scleroderma.
+A few to name are systemic lupus erythematosus and systematic scleroderma.
 Too much stress can also sometimes lead to a change in hair color from black to brown.

 8 Methods to recover your black hair from brown